 “It is by ridding a bicycle that you learn the contours of a country best, since you have to sweat up the hills and can coast down them… Thus you remember them as they actually are… “

 I still hold in my memory the pilgrimage to Santiago the Compostela as the best “vacation” to date.
 Nay, it was the best experience I’ve had so far in this lifetime.
 The reason is in its simplicity.
 It was probably on this trip I fell in love with self-powered movement.
 Walking, skateboarding, cycling all hold this underlying thread of getting there by my own account.
 On my merit.
 Independently of any other sources.
 One foot in front of the other is all it takes.
 One foot up, one foot down, full circle.
-“A journey of a thousand miles begins with a single step” was the inscription a friend from a previous life had written in book she had given me for her birthday.
+“A journey of a thousand miles begins with a single step” was the inscription a friend from a previous life had written in the book she had given me for my birthday.
 A saying that, as I fully understand only these days, doesn’t need to apply to actual walking.

 The word on the street was two glorious days blessing us with their presence.
 In Ireland that usually just means it’s not gonna rain.
 However, the weather lived up to its promise.
 As I was slowly escaping the grip of the Big Shmoke, the weird misty fog lingered around quite persistently.
 I couldn’t, or, didn’t want to believe that it’s there to stay for the day.
 Which would only serve to prove that the forecast not only cannot but must not be taken seriously in this country.
 More of a guideline.
 A suggestion.
 An estimation.
 It sure wasn’t in any hurry but then again, neither was I.